SEO MIGRATION

 - Daily crawl error reports from Search Console - Keyword position tracking across all priority terms - Organic traffic comparison (pre vs post, page by page) - Backlink status - are referring domains still pointing to live URLs? - Core Web Vitals on the new platform - Index coverage - are all pages being indexed correctly?

 If something drops, we diagnose and fix it within 24 hours.
 Not next sprint.
 Not next month.
 Now.
+Every day a high-value page is broken or misredirected is revenue you're not getting back.

 Migrating Soon?
 Don't Gamble Your Rankings.